franklin-hiciano/RodrioData/datasets/1000G_2504_high_coverage/README.md

 # 1000G_2504_high_coverage

 ## Description
-These `.index` files contain links to `.cram` files from the 1000 genomes project.
+These `.index` files contain web links to `.cram` files from the 1000 Genomes project.
 The `.cram` files have short-read sequencing data of 2,504 unrelated individuals from around the world.
 Included is a second file with 698 more individuals related to samples in the original 2,504 panel.

 ## Works with